koii-network/docs/run-a-node/task-nodes/task-extensions.md

 :::

 :::warning Some Tasks Post Content
 Note that some tasks involve posting content using your account - please be sure to read the task description before starting it if you do not want to allow this use of your account.
-Additionally, we always recommend using a volunteer account and not your main Twitter account.
+Additionally, we always recommend using a volunteer account and not a main account.
+Posting tasks always run the risk that your account may be suspended or banned.
 :::

 :::danger Non-Whitelisted Tasks May Not be Safe